dzek69/queue-system/tutorials/01basic.md

 > Keep in mind that although there is a way to cancel an ongoing task - this won't be done automatically on destroy.

-Destroying a queue makes its instance unuseable.
+Destroying a queue makes its instance unusable.
 You cannot add new tasks or do anything else.

+## What is a Task?

+Before we advance to adding first task let's say something about tasks.

+When adding a task to a queue you call one of the methods like `add` and pass a standard javascript function - {@link TaskFn}.
+In return you will get a **Task** instance, which is a wrapper for task function {@link TaskFn}.
+You don't ever create these instances by yourself, they are created for you.

+Task "promisifies" synchronous functions, it means that even if your function is synchronous - Task will still wrap it with a Promise to unify return values.

+To get access to actual result of a task being run - you need to access `promise` property from a task.

+> Note: It is important to attach `catch` listener to a task promise because Unhandled Rejection error may appear when async task function rejects or when both sync or async task function throws before returning a value.

 ## Adding a task to a queue